juniorcharlie/llm-pipeline-selection/docs/EXPLAINER.md

    intervals involve judgement calls, particularly cross-fitting's fold-sized standard error and the bootstrap's neglect of uncertainty in its own bias estimate.
 Both are documented at the call site and both are visible in the coverage column.
-3. **`sanity.py`, the exclusions.** Two checks were relaxed.
+3. **`sanity.py`, the exclusions.** Two checks were relaxed from their original wording.
 Both relaxations are argued in the docstrings, and both deserve a sceptical read, because a weakened bug detector is exactly how a wrong result gets published.

 Second, for the statistical framing — especially the decision to report both `N_eff` estimators